Finding and appealing to potential buyers can be hard work when you don’t know where to start.

 With Reonomy, you can run a variety of targeted searches to identify potential buyers.
 Using filters and contextual clues, the platform helps narrow down your options to find the possible buyers on the market.

-For example, one way to do this in Reonomy is to search for recent sellers.
+One way to do this in Reonomy is to search for recent sellers.

-Under the Sales tab, you can search via Most recent sale date, which can help surface recent sellers typically who may have cash on hand and the potential to invest elsewhere.
+Under the Sales tab, you can search via Most recent sale date, which can help surface recent sellers who may have cash on hand and the potential to invest elsewhere.

 Similarly, you can use this tab to find for recent buyers.
 Using the same Most recent sale date option, you can sort for new sales transactions to find a list of new buyers who might be interested in further acquisitions.